github/docs/content/github/setting-up-and-managing-your-github-user-account/types-of-emails-github-sends.md

 - Usability testing sessions
 - Previewing early prototypes or concepts

 These emails are infrequent and you can choose whether or not to participate.
-If you're interested in additional opportunities to participate in research sessions, you may add yourself to the [GitHub Customer Research Panel](https://cxr.github.com).
+If you're interested in additional opportunities to participate in research sessions, you may add yourself to the GitHub Customer Research Panel.
+For more information, see "[GitHub Customer Experience Research](https://cxr.github.com)."

 ### Marketing emails